TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ![FiPy connected to VSCode and Pymakr](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/05-fipy-connected.png)

 If your dev-kit is not automatically detected you can do it manually.
-Either by pressing "Pycom Console" to the left on the blue line or via the menu "all commands" > "Pymakr>Connect".
+Either by pressing **"Pycom Console"** to the left on the blue line or via the menu **"All Commands" > "Pymakr > Connect"**.

 ![Connect FiPy manually](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/Troubleshoot-connect-FiPy.png)

-If you don't see the Pycom Console window you can open it though the window menu *"Window" > "New Terminal"* and switch to *"Pycom Console"* in the drop-down menu.
+If you don't see the Pycom Console window you can open it though the window menu **"Window" > "New Terminal"** and switch to **"Pycom Console"** in the drop-down menu.

-### 3.4 Find board firmware version
+### 3.4 Find Board Firmware Version

 If you select the **"All commands"** button (located at the bottom bar) and then select "Get board version" in the VSCode Pymakr menu you should able to see the version number of the underlying Pycom Firmware.